ptimatth/georide-api/README.md

 Official georide website: https://georide.fr/

-This library can control your georide tracker tracker
+This library can control your georide tracker

 Some code have been taken from @alexmohr https://github.com/alexmohr/sonyapilib